pit-ray/win-vind/docs/downloads/index.md

 $ scoop install win-vind
 ```

-This has been added to extra thanks to contributors and is automatically updated by the autoupdate feature of scoop.
+This has been added to Scoop Extras thanks to contributors and is automatically updated by the autoupdate feature of scoop.

 ### Installer
 Install win-vind to `C:/Program Files/win-vind` and generate a configuration file and log directory in `C:/Users/*/.win-vind`.